prettier/eslint-config-prettier/README.md

 - Some require special attention when writing code.
 The CLI helper tool warns you if any of those rules are enabled, but can’t tell if anything is problematic.
+- Some can cause problems if using [eslint-plugin-prettier] and `--fix`.

 For maximum ease of use, the special rules are disabled by default.
 If you want them, you need to explicitly specify them in your ESLint config.

+### [arrow-body-style] and [prefer-arrow-callback]

+**These rule might cause problems if using [eslint-plugin-prettier] and `--fix`.**

+If you use any of these rules together with the `prettier/prettier` rule from [eslint-plugin-prettier], you can in some cases end up with invalid code due to a bug in ESLint’s autofix.

+These rules are safe to use if:

+- You don’t use [eslint-plugin-prettier].
+In other words, you run `eslint --fix` and `prettier --write` as separate steps.
+- You _do_ use [eslint-plugin-prettier], but don’t use `--fix`.
+(But then, what’s the point?)

+You _can_ still use these rules together with [eslint-plugin-prettier] if you want, because the bug does not occur _all the time._ But if you do, you need to keep in mind that you might end up with invalid code, where you manually have to insert a missing closing parenthesis to get going again.

+If you’re fixing large of amounts of previously unformatted code, consider temporarily disabling the `prettier/prettier` rule and running `eslint --fix` and `prettier --write` separately.

+See these issues for more information:

+- [eslint-config-prettier#31]
+- [eslint-config-prettier#71]
+- [eslint-plugin-prettier#65]

+When the autofix bug in ESLint has been fixed, the special case for these rules can be removed.

 ### [curly]